 Be Ready To Leave

 Although some of them can be fixed, not every controlling relationship is salvageable, and in severe cases, it’s important to know when to call it quits.
 This is especially true if your partner is abusive and makes you feel dependent on them.
-In severe cases like these, professional assistance will also be highly recommended because they can be physically and emotionally difficult to leave these types of relationships.
+In severe cases like these, professional assistance is also highly recommended because it can be physically and emotionally difficult to leave these types of relationships.

 Where To Find Help

 Counseling and therapy that involve addressing relationship dynamics, such as control, are widely available, and help is available to both parties involved in the relationship.
 For example, therapy can help controlling partners identify the negative emotions and past experiences that make them want to control, and then they can change their behaviors.
 Therapists can identify if a specific disorder is causing the control issues.
 The controlling partner can also find new ways to cope, let go of control, and feel more safe within themselves and with their partner.

 It can be important for the controlling partner to take responsibility for the physical and mental control that they have taken over your environment.
 This process can be difficult, and the outcome is not guaranteed, but seeking treatment through a licensed therapist is often the first step of many to changing your relationship and your life.